jorinvo/me/content/post/2014-03-05-convert-videos-rb.md

 ---
-title: Convert Videos With Ruby
+date: 2014-03-05T00:00:00Z
-summary: >
+summary: |
   Ruby can be a good choice as scripting language and here is an example doing some video conversion.
 This might be less trivial to implement as shell script.
+title: Convert Videos With Ruby
+slug: convert-videos-rb
 ---

 Writing short automation scripts is a common task.